"If I had more time, I would have written a shorter letter."attribution unclear

 It is clear that each increase in complexity cost us multiple times:

 - When we pay for the code in the first place.

 - When we have to analyze bugs against the code.

 - When we have to fix and test bug fixes.

 - When we have to design enhancements.

 - When we have to rewrite the code.

 Consider also that some systems become so complex that attempts to rewrite them fail completely.
-This is hard to work into a cost estimate, but surely it is a point in favor of a nonlinear decrease in costs as well.
+This is hard to work into a cost estimate, but surely it’s a point in favor of a nonlinear decrease in costs as well.
 In government work, this is perhaps easier to understand.
 How much would the Air Force pay for more reliable and secure software for its software systems?
-At some point, bugs and the inability to make enhancements starts to become a strategic problem that cannot be expressed on a spreadsheet.
+At some point, bugs and the inability to make enhancements starts to become a strategic problem that can’t be expressed on a spreadsheet.